 N(t) = 2.1 kg.

-- Decide how long did it take for that much of material to decay.
-Let's say it took 5 minutes.
+- Measure how long it took for that amount of material to decay.
+In our experiment, we observed that it took 5 minutes.

 - Input these values into our half life calculator.
-You will get a result - in this case, half life is equal to 19.88 minutes.
+It will compute a result for you instantaneously - in this case, the half life is equal to 19.88 minutes.